blckbx/mybosbotexample/README.md

   0 rebalancing runs done for Channel G --> Channel H 0 rebalancing runs done for Channel I --> Channel J
 ````
-Once rebalancing was successful for the first time, Bosbot fires this route again via `bos send` (if allowed) until balance is reached.
+Once rebalancing was successful for the first time, BosBot fires this route again via `bos send` (if allowed) until balance is reached.
 Sending less amount due to risk of stuck htlcs.
 The more discount we achieve, the more emojis (up to 5) will be displayed ;)

 ````
 Updating   Channel A --> Channel B   run #1  <555 ppm rebalance succeeded for 197_737 sats @ 100 ppm 🍀🍀🍀🍀🍀 & moving onto run #2